 - First dose: painful injection into your dog's lower back muscles with a 30% chance of reaction at the injection site - treatment and pain medication may be prescribed, as well as an overnight hospital stay for observation

-- Home rest: it is crucial that your dog rests for 30 days to allow the adult worms to die, disintegrate, and absorb into the dog's body.
-Any excitement will disrupt this, and could lead to sudden heart failure and death
+- Home rest: your dog must rest for 30 days to allow the adult worms to die, disintegrate, and absorb into the dog's body.
+Any excitement will disrupt this and could lead to sudden heart failure and death

-- Last two doses: once the adult heartworms are gone, your dogwill be admitted into the hospital for two more injections, given 24 hours apart.
-These get rid of any baby worms still in the bloodstream.
+- Last two doses: once the adult heartworms are gone, your dog will be admitted into the hospital for two more injections, given 24 hours apart.
+These get rid of the rest of the adult heartworms still in your dog.

-After treatment, you must make sure your dog has complete rest to prevent lung damage from the decomposing worms.
-Avoid exercise for at least a month, and gradually return to normal activity.
+After treatment, you must ensure your dog has complete rest to prevent lung damage from the decomposing worms.
+Avoid exercise for at least a month, and gradually return to regular activity.

-If your dog had heartworms and was treated, it can get the disease again if you are not careful to follow a monthly preventive plan.
+If your dog was treated for heartworms, they could get the disease again if you are not careful to follow a monthly preventive plan.